dhuppenkothen/machine-learning-tutorial/_episodes/03-Ethics.md

 - "If I do this project, who might be harmed by it?"
 - "How could the methods/tools/software I'm developing be misused for purposes I consider unethical?"
 objectives:
-- "learners understand that ethical considerations are integral to all machine learning applications"
+- "Learners understand that ethical considerations are integral to all machine learning applications"
-- "learners are able to critically question their own motives and approach to solving their problem."
+- "Learners are able to critically question their own motives and approach to solving their problem."
 - "Learners can lay out worst-case scenarios in order to design effective counter-measures to mis-use."
 keypoints:
 - "All machine learning projects should take ethical considerations into account during the planning stages and throughout the completion of the project"